pupil-labs/pupil-docs/alpha-lab/undistort/index.md

 # Correcting for the lens distortion on Neon's scene camera
 A circumstance that often arises in wearable eye tracking setups is the presence of distortions on the scene camera.
 The type of lenses used, with their wide-angle characteristics, allow for a broad field of view, enabling the capture of more information within a single frame.
 However, this advantage comes at the cost of introducing distortions to the image. <!-- rectilinear distortions -->

-While we account for them in Pupil Cloud, and we even give you the possibility to download the undistorted video using the [Gaze Overlay enrichment](/enrichments/gaze-overlay), this is not the case when using the [Realtime API](/neon/real-time-api) or raw data, where you may want to correct it by yourself.
+While we account for them in Pupil Cloud, and we even give you the possibility to download the undistorted video using the [Video Renderer Visualization](https://docs-staging.pupil-labs.com/neon/pupil-cloud/visualizations/video-renderer/), this is not the case when using the [Realtime API](https://docs-staging.pupil-labs.com/neon/real-time-api/tutorials/) or raw data, where you may want to correct it by yourself.

 ## When is it beneficial to correct for lens distortion?